 Consider both economy and convenience.
 It may be cheaper to stay at a friend’s house, but it may make more sense to book a hotel that’s close to the convention.

 Take advantage of any “early bird” discounts, and get all the information you can about the convention ahead of time: featured speakers, workshops, vendors, map, directions, etc.

 With this information in hand, you can begin planning your personal agenda.

 Highlight the sessions you really want to attend.
 Consider alternate choices so that, if your first choice is full or turns out to be a dud, you can quickly slide into another session.
 Don’t feel that you need to attend a workshop every time one is offered.

 If it’s a vendor workshop, you may be able to get the same information by visiting the booth in the exhibit hall.

 Many conventions provide recordings of the sessions, which you can purchase for a nominal fee.

 Think ahead to the exhibit hall.
 Be sure your personal agenda includes plenty of time for visiting the exhibit hall and for just plain resting.
 Homeschool conventions can be exhausting if you don’t stop to recharge your batteries.

 Before You Go

 Print out your registration confirmation, lodging information, directions, maps, and any other materials that you will need.
-See this section for a detailed list of things to consider packing.

 At the Convention